WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 ## Spawn Pools
 A couple enemies have been moved or replaced to encourage enemy diversity.\
-Check Wiki entry on details.\
+Check Mod Wiki Tab on details.\
 Grovetender will replace Stone Titan in Sundered Grove and Bighorn Bison spawn in Snowy Forest as examples.

 Every stage will have at least 1 enemy addition on loops.